What You Need to Know About Multi-Unit Homes

 Location, location, location

 You probably have a good idea of what part of town you want to live in before you start looking at potential properties.
 When you’re specifically searching for a multi-unit home, your options are more limited.
 Single-family dwellings are the predominant housing form in most suburban and rural areas.
-If you’re seeking a duplex, but you also want to live in the country, you’ll have a harder home search.
-However, if you’re looking in town or a larger suburban area, you’ll likely have a fairly decent inventory available.
+If you’re seeking a duplex, but also want to live in the country, you’ll have a more challenging home search.
+However, if you’re looking in town or a larger suburban area, you’ll likely have a reasonably decent inventory available.

 Financing a Multi-Unit Home